Trajectory Forecasting through Low-Rank Adaptation of Discrete Latent Codes: Introduction

 One of the hindrances toward the application of variational approaches is the \textit{posterior collapse} issue: \ie when the latent variables collapse to the prior becoming uninformative; as a consequence, the decoder learns to ignore them.
 This translates into a model with undermined generative capabilities, wherein its predictions are distributed on a single path (\eg, the most trivial one) with low uncertainty.
 A similar tendency (\textit{mode collapse}) has been observed in adversarial networks, and has been addressed through burdensome learning objectives promoting variety~\cite{gupta2018social,sadeghian2019sophie}, or by devising multiple generator networks~\cite{dendorfer2021mg}.

-In the field of image generation, \textbf{Vector Quantized Variational Autoencoders~\cite{van2017neural}} (VQ-VAEs) have demonstrated to mitigate posterior collapse.
+In the field of image generation, \textbf{Vector Quantized Variational Autoencoders~\cite{van2017neural}} (VQ-VAEs) have proven to mitigate posterior collapse.
 VQ-VAEs models avoid the hand-crafted Gaussian prior distribution; differently, they build upon a learnable categorical prior, thereby yielding a discrete latent space.
 The symbols of this space are the keys of a fixed-size dictionary (\textbf{codebook}), whose values are learnable latent codes.
-Thanks to the resulting increased flexibility, VQ-VAEs embody a promising (yet still unexplored) paradigm for trajectory forecasting.
+Thanks to the resulting increased flexibility, VQ-VAEs embody a promising paradigm for trajectory forecasting.

 In this respect, our main contribution regards the content of the VQ-VAE codebook.
 In particular, while the original formulation devises a single codebook shared across all examples, we propose to dynamically adjust its values based on the \textit{context} of each example, leading to an \textbf{instance-based} codebook.
 We refer as \textit{context} to the set of historical information related to each agent, namely the past steps of its trajectory as well as its interactions with nearby agents.
 In this way, we aim to encourage even more flexibility during the discretization process, as distinct motion patterns can be discretized with varying granularity.